sveltejs/kit/documentation/docs/01-routing.md

 ### Pages

 Pages are Svelte components written in `.svelte` files (or any file with an extension listed in [`config.extensions`](#configuration)).
-By default, when a user first visits the application, they will be served a server-rendered version of the page in question, plus some JavaScript that 'hydrates' the page and initialises a client-side router.
-From that point forward, navigating to other pages is handled entirely on the client for a fast, app-like feel where the common portions in the layout do not need to be rerendered.
+By default, when a user first visits the application, they will be served a server-rendered version of the page and in the addition some JavaScript that 'hydrates' the page and initialises a client-side router.
+From that point forward, navigating to other pages is handled entirely on the client for performance, app-like feel where the common portions in the layout do not need to be rerendered.

 The filename determines the route.
 For example, `src/routes/index.svelte` is the root of your site: